 So you have your strategy, you have your domains and you have an idea of how you’re going to build out your sites.
 All that’s left is finding a place for them to live.

 Hosting your domains

-We believe the true make or break factor when building a blog network is your choice of hosting.
+We believe the true make or break factor when building a private blog network is your choice of hosting.
 Get it right, and you’ll be hiding in the open, surrounded by other quality websites and basking in their reflective glory.

 Get it wrong and you’ll be trawling the sewers with the detritus of the internet.
 In this neighbourhood it’s shoot first, ask questions later.